• Skip to primary navigation

 Instructions

-• Spoon 3 Tbsp. or so of the graham cracker mix into each liner and press down with the spoon.
-Pour 3 Tbsp. or so of the cream cheese mixture on top of the graham cracker layer.
+• Spoon 3 Tbsp. of the graham cracker mixture into each muffin cavity.
+Press the graham cracker mixture down with the back of a spoon.
+Continue with the remainder of the graham cracker mixture.

 For The Chocolate Ganache: